Buying A Condo Vs. A House: A Guide On How To Decide

-As a first-time home buyer, it can be hard to find a home that’s both affordable and meets all your needs.
+As a first-time home buyer, it can be hard to find a home that’s both affordable and meets all of your needs.
 If you’re sick of renting, can’t find an affordable home or just don’t want to deal with all of the upkeep involved in owning a single-family house, buying a condo might be a good choice for you.

-If you’re interested in buying a condo but unsure of what makes it different from any other home, don’t panic.
+If you’re interested in buying a condo but unsure of what makes it different from any other type of home, don’t panic.
 Let’s go over some of the main differences between condominiums and traditional single-family homes and discuss when you might want to consider one or the other.

 A condominium is a housing unit owned by an individual that is typically more affordable and requires less maintenance than a traditional single-family home.
 These units might take the form of detached houses or attached apartment-like units.
 With a condo, you own only the inside of the property and won’t be responsible for outdoor upkeep like mowing the lawn or shoveling snow in winter.
 Condo owners usually pay fees to a homeowners association (HOA) in exchange for outdoor maintenance and access to community amenities.

 A single-family home, on the other hand, is a form of housing where the homeowner owns both the inside of their house and the land it rests on.
 This type of real estate shares no utilities (or amenities, usually) with surrounding homes and usually has its own private entrance as well as direct street access.
 With a single-family home, you can avoid paying HOA fees and following HOA rules at the cost of having to maintain your home, inside and out, by yourself.
 However, many new subdivisions of single-family homes come with an HOA so it’s important to ask if there are monthly or annual HOA dues before you decide on buying a home.

 Both condos and single-family homes can be financed with a mortgage, so it's important to start your application process early – regardless of what type of home you decide to purchase.